-Course Description: Energy Geography, Geopolitics and Macroeconomics

-This course focuses on global energy demand and supply and factors affecting the interrelationships between the two.
-It reviews the historical development of energy resource endowments and international trade as influenced by strategic, economic, and environmental concerns and ambitions.
+Course Description: Energy Geography, Geopolitics and Macroeconomics trade as influenced by strategic, economic, and environmental concerns and ambitions.
 In doing so the role of energy in modern economies and disparities in access to energy are considered as well as the role played by international energy organisations.
 It evaluates different approaches to providing modern energy carriers to parts of Africa without them.